How can I prevent loan origination fees?

 In principle, the application process for a loan should be straightforward, but this isn’t always the case.
-Before choosing a loan, there are a lot of things to think about and facts that you need to comprehend.
+Before choosing a loan, there are many things to think about and facts that you need to comprehend.

-You should first determine your credit score and the types of interest rates and conditions you are eligible for.
-You must decide how much you can comfortably borrow.
+It would be best first to determine your credit score and the types of interest rates and conditions you are eligible for.
+It would be best if you decided how much you can comfortably borrow.
 Other home-buying expenses to consider if you’re getting a mortgage include appraisals, inspections, and closing charges.

 Although many lenders impose origination fees, the names they use and the sums they want might differ considerably.
 Here are some things you should know about origination costs before choosing a lender to choose the best kind of borrowing for your financial position.